solislemuslab/tropical-stethoscope/readme.md

 ## License
-BioKlustering is licensed under the [MIT](https://opensource.org/licenses/MIT) licence. &copy; Burivalova-PimentelAlarcon-SolisLemus lab projects (2021)
+Our code is licensed under the [MIT](https://opensource.org/licenses/MIT) license. &copy; Burivalova-PimentelAlarcon-SolisLemus lab projects (2021)

 ## Citation
 If you use the code in your work, we kindly ask that you cite the following paper: